Interoperable-data/automate-va/docs/ERALEX/index.md

 > [!WARNING]
 > The modelling of IC's is to be considered `unstable`.

-For the instances of `erava:IC`:
+For the instances of `era:IC`:

 - the defined IC's are linked as `eli:has_part`, given they are "A component of a legal act, at an arbitrary level of precision".
-This means the `erava:IC` and `erava:SS` class are subClassOf `eli:LegalResourceSubDivision`.
+This means the `era:IC` and `era:TSISubSystem` class are subClassOf `eli:LegalResourceSubDivision`.
 - The `rdfs:comment` details the IC, and `rdfs:label` is the IC name.
 - A reverse link to the defining TSI is under `eli:is_part_of`.
 - The ERADIS name of the IC is under `<http://purl.org/dc/elements/1.1/subject>`.